graciellehigino/ms_range_interactions/manuscript.md

 # Discussion

-The jackal is a widespread group in northern Africa, Europe and Australasia, generally well adapted to local conditions due to its largely varied diet [@Tsunoda2020VarTro; @Krofel2021ResTax].
+The jackal is a widespread taxon in northern Africa, Europe and Australasia, generally well adapted to local conditions due to its largely varied diet [@Tsunoda2020VarTro; @Krofel2021ResTax].
 Because of that, we expected that the _Canis_ species in our dataset would be the ones losing the least amount of range, with a higher value of the proportion of GBIF pixels within IUCN range maps.
-However, the taxonomy of this groups is a matter of intense discussion, as molecular and morphological data seem too disagree in the clustering of species and subspecies [@Krofel2021ResTax; @Stoyanov2020CraVar].
+However, the taxonomy of this group is a matter of intense discussion, as molecular and morphological data seem too disagree in the clustering of species and subspecies [@Krofel2021ResTax; @Stoyanov2020CraVar].
 This debate is indeed reflected in our analysis: the GBIF identification of the golden jackal is